8-bit-souvik/weTalk/README.md

-# weTalk
+# About weTalk
-A social media platform using NodeJS
+This is an inter-college social media application where users can interact to each others and share their ideas, doubts or any queries and can do like, comment to others' post.

 <p align="center">